 With the EpiTrax application at its core, there are also additional components of the environment that can be added:

-- Electronic Messaging Staging Area (EMSA)—a PHP application for receiving and processing messages for delivery to EpiTrax.
-EMSA uses Mirth Connect to receive HL7 messages and create XML messages, and allows users to handle messages in a browser via the EpiTrax API.
+- Electronic Messaging Staging Area (EMSA)—an application for receiving and processing messages for delivery to EpiTrax.
+EMSA is written in PHP and uses Mirth Connect to receive HL7 messages and create XML messages, and allows users to handle messages in a browser via the EpiTrax API.

 - Electronic Lab Reporting (ELR)—used to transmit lab reports to the system for processing.

 - Pentaho—a reporting package used in conjunction with the Analysis Visualization Reporting (AVR) built into EpiTrax.

 - Central Authentication Service (CAS) by Apereo—used for single sign-on into EpiTrax, EMSA, and Pentaho.

 - Mirth Connect by NextGen Healthcare—an open-source health care integration engine.
 By supporting numerous standards (like HL7, EDI/X12, XML, NCPDP, DICOM, and delimited text) and protocols (like TCP/LLP, HTTP, JDBC, and file/FTP/SFTP), it allows for the filtering, transformation, extraction and routing of messages between disparate systems to share data.

 - Rhapsody by Lyniate (formerly Orion Health)—a proprietary application designed for interoperability across platforms for HL7 message exchange.